esmaeelE/ubuntuir-fix/README.md

 This extension just includes:

-**a content script, "ubuntuir-fix.js", that is injected into any pages under "ubuntu.ir/" or any of its subdomains.**
+A content script, "ubuntuir-fix.js", that is injected into any pages under "ubuntu.ir/" or any of its subdomains.

 The content script Redirects broken links in Iranian UBUNTU community website to hopfully correct place.